ruuda/blog/posts/build-system-insights.md

 you might not be in a position to choose the toolchain or specific dependency versions.
 Yet, you cannot test against every possible build environment either.
-There is a trade off between flexibility for the author and flexibility for the user, and if the two coincide, that is a tremendous opportunity to improve reproducibility and reduce complexity.
+There is a trade off between author flexibility and flexibility for the user, and if the author and user coincide, that is a tremendous opportunity to improve reproducibility and reduce complexity.